Neiman Marcus: 2020-present

 Neiman Marcus Group, Ltd. LLC and 23 affiliated debtors filed Chapter 11 bankruptcy in the United States District Court for the Southern District of Texas in May 2020.
 The debtors requested joint administration of the cases under Case No. 20-32519.
 According to the company's CEO, Geoffroy van Raemdonck, the filing was a direct result of the COVID-19 pandemic in the United States.
 The company's website, mytheresa.com, was not part of the bankruptcy.

 At the end of September 2020, Neiman Marcus exited Chapter 11 bankruptcy, and as of 2022 is owned by a consortium of investment firms (Davidson Kempner Capital Management, Sixth Street Partners and Pacific Investment Management).

 In July 2021, mytheresa was spun off and filed for IPO on the NYSE, valuing it at $2.2 billion which increased to $3 billion during the first day of trading.

-In August 2020, it announced the closing of five stores: Mazza Gallerie in Washington D.C.; Hudson Yards in New York City; The Galleria at Fort Lauderdale; Worth Avenue in Palm Beach, Florida; and Downtown Bellevue near Seattle.
+In August 2020, it announced the closing of six stores: Mazza Gallerie in Washington, D.C.; Natick Mall in Natick, Massachusetts; Hudson Yards in New York City; The Galleria at Fort Lauderdale; Worth Avenue in Palm Beach, Florida; and Downtown Bellevue near Seattle.

-In June 2022, Neiman Marcus Group reported their highest sales volume in almost half of their stores, and sales of their 20 best-selling brands grew by 70% above pre-COVID levels in 2019.
+In June 2022, Neiman Marcus Group reported their highest sales volume in almost half of their stores, and sales of their 20 best-selling brands grew by 70% above pre-COVID pandemic levels in 2019.
 The company has also been attracting younger customers, with the average age falling by seven years from pre-pandemic levels, from the mid-40s to the high-30s.

 In December 2024, Neiman Marcus was acquired as part of the $2.7B Neiman Marcus Group acquisition by Saks Global.

 In February 2025, Neiman Marcus announced it would close its flagship store in Downtown Dallas on March 31, 2025, after nearly 120 years.
 After Dallas city officials intervened the store remains open.
+However, after Saks Global filed for bankruptcy, the store will close on September 30, 2026.

 In September 2025 it was announced that The Shops at Willow Bend store would close in January 2027.

+On January 14, 2026, Saks Global filed for Chapter 11 bankruptcy protection after struggling with heavy debt relying on its acquisition and merger of Neiman Marcus.
+The company also blamed a rapid consumer shift in luxury goods due to inflating prices.

+On February 10, 2026, Saks Global announced it will be closing eight full-line Saks Fifth Avenue Stores, and the Boston (Copley Place) Neiman Marcus location.
+This left Massachusetts with no Neiman Marcus stores after it previously had two.